Europe wanted a circular textile economy.

 These policies may improve transparency and reduce certain forms of waste.
 But they do not directly limit the scale at which new garments continue to enter the market.

-As long as production volumes remain high, large quantities of clothing will continue to flow into collection systems.
+As long as production volumes remain high, large quantities of clothing will continue to flow into collection systems — or, where those systems contract, into general waste streams.

 What happens next?